Living Life In Costa Rica Part 2: The Crime City

 After 20 hours of travelling and running on as good as no sleep, I finally arrived at my Airbnb in Cahuita.
 I’d be here for a total of 4 days and I’d booked a slightly more expensive (still cheap though) place to get over my first jetlag (aw).
 I didn’t take a minute of it for granted.
 The room was even nicer than I thought, there was an amazing hammock outside and the vibes were chill.
 Lots of fellow backpackers, hosts that were overly friendly and a lovely kitchen and patio area.
 Wait, am I writing an ad?

-Anyway, to my past self: enjoy these feeble moments of luxury while you can, love, because you’ve got a big storm coming.Liked this article?
-Please share!
+Anyway, to my past self: enjoy these feeble moments of luxury while you can, love, because you’ve got a big storm coming.Don't forget to share!